Table of Contents

 Payments Table & Records

-What is the Payments Table?
+What is the Payments table?

 When you activate E-Commerce, a special "Payments" table is added to your Knack app:

-Manage the Payments Table
+Managing the Payments Table

 Fields

 The Payments table contains special fields for storing specific information about each payment.
-Each Payments table will include the following fields:

 Charge

-• Field Type: Text Combo
+• Field Type: Text Formula

 Amount